hongkyun-bae/tvshow_rs/README.md

 - Reads raw watch log data
 - Constructs preference and confidence matrices
 - Exports formatted matrices for external MF training

+**(Output)**
+- Epi_Prop_Competable.base: User preference scores for each TV program inferred based on watchable intervals
+- Epi_Prop_w_intv.base: The actual time intervals during which a user watched each episode of a TV program
+- Epi_Prop_wable_intv.base: The time intervals during which each episode of a TV program was available (i.e., watchable) to the user

 ### Step 2.
 Recommendation & Evaluation
 This step is used to predict preference scores after running [external BPR-MF](./tvshow_rs/BPR-MF/).